-And if these gas stations give their customers consistently quality products, good prices and nothing short of top-notch customer service, what are these customers probably going to do?
+And if these gas stations give their customers consistent quality products, good prices, and nothing short of top-notch customer service, what are these customers probably going to do?

 Yupper, they’ll be repeat customers, coming back to buy gas, chips, soda, cigarettes – you get the picture.

 My business has had an “internet presence” since 1996.
 Over the years, one website for my business has blossomed into several.
 What “gas station” has taken care of my needs during those years?